 To apply for the K-3 and K-4 visa, the US spouse must previously file an immigrant visa petition.
 This is what is known as an American residence by family based immigration petition.

 Immigration lawyers in Los Angeles at Lluis Law are specialists in this type of visa.
 Through more than 40 years of service in the Los Angeles area, we have helped hundreds of immigrant families.
-We speak Spanish and English,.
-Call now and you will get a free consultation.
+We speak Spanish and English.

 What are the K-3 and K-4 visas?